Mini Mischief Rattery

 Our Policy

 Here at Mini Mischief Rattery, we make it our goal to breed rats that are clear of zoonotic (capable for spreading to humans) agents.
-We recently completed health testing to ensure that our colony is clear of the most problematic diseases.
+We recently completed health testing to ensure that our colony is clear of the most dangerous diseases.
 The two main areas of testing are serology testing for viruses and PCR testing for the bacterium Strepptococcus moniliformes (responsible for Rat Bite Fever).
 Read below to see what we're doing to test for and combat each of these!

 Serology testing